THE

 that a lot of change is going on inside the body.

-Ideal ratio.
-Dr. Eck found that the ideal hair sodium/potassium ratio is
+ratio.
+Dr. Eck found that an ideal hair

-not washed at the laboratory for accurate sodium and potassium readings.
-Only Analytical Research Labs and Trace
+is not washed at the laboratory for accurate sodium and potassium

-Analytical Research Labs as the graph is easier to read, the readings may be
+Research Labs because their graph is easier to read, the readings tend to be

 more accurate, out of range numbers are automatically repeated at no charge,